Alaska Active Escape

 Experienced naturalist sea kayaking guides will lead you out of Seward along the west shoreline of the scenic Resurrection Bay.
 The bay is surrounded by snow covered mountains with hanging glaciers coming off the tops.
 Along the way your guide will point out points of interest and tell you about the bay’s history and about the wildlife we encounter.
 You need no prior sea kayak paddling experience.
 Your Resurrection Bay sea kayaking adventure starts with kayaking instruction from expert guides.
 Within minutes the guides will have you paddling.
 You'll be surprised as to how stable sea kayaks are in the water.
 We often see sea otters, sea lions, harbor seals, seabirds, bald eagles, jumping salmon and occasionally we see whales that venture into the bay.
 Our path will take us out along Caines Head State Recreation Area and towards Tonsina Creek.
 Depending on the group’s speed and what wildlife we encounter along the way, we may make it all the way out to Tonsina Creek.
 If the tides are high it may be possible to paddle up the creek a short way to see spawning salmon during spawning season.
 About halfway into the trip we will make a quick shoreline stop for hot drinks and a snack.

 Spend a day exploring the Kenai National Wildlife Refuge on a scenic raft trip on the Kenai River.
 Nearly two million acres in size, the Refuge offers majestic wilderness scenery and multiple species of wildlife and birds.
-Your guide will steer your raft into Kenai Canyon and expertly maneuver over the exhilarating whitewater rapids then pull ashore so you can enjoy a hearty picnic lunch.
-Back on board, you'll cross Skilak Lake, a pristine, glacier-carved lake in the heart of the Wildlife Refuge.
+Your guide will steer your raft into Kenai Canyon and you'll cross Skilak Lake, a pristine, glacier-carved lake in the heart of the Wildlife Refuge.
 Or, on the rare occasion the Alaskan winds kick up three-foot or higher waves on the lake, the trip will end with a 1.5 mile walk up Hidden Creek.
+At the take out point, meet your CEO and enjoy a delicious picnic lunch.
 In the afternoon transfer to Homer.
 Estimated Travel Time: 5 hours Approximate Distance: 160 km/100 miles

 Your excursion begins with a scenic 20-minute boat ride across beautiful Kachemak Bay, into the heart of Kachemak Bay State Park.
 A fun and informative guided hike takes you through 3 distinct ecosystems; The coastal/marine environment, old-growth coastal forest, and glacial outwash plain.
 Enjoy lunch in full view of the nearly mile-wide glacier face.
 After lunch, back to the trail head, hike out, and return to Homer by boat.
 Truly breathtaking, truly unforgettable!
 Enjoy a last group dinner!